YujieZhou0813/yujiezhou0813.github.io/content/panoptic_segmentation/1989_in_translation/index.md

-2022, Single-channel video, color, sound, 4:28 minutes
+2023, Single-channel video, color, sound, 4:28 minutes

-*1989 in Translation* marks my first step up a Ladder.
-Here I walk you through my coming across a chapter in history that my education have be misplaced xxxxx (which I do not dare to openly discuss).
-In the video, the text displayed on the wall traces an excerpt from the first book I read about the protest after I began using VPN (Virtual Private Network) to bypass the Great Firewall.
-The audio component of the work featured the sound of Radio Calisthenics, a daily mandatory radio gymnastic exercise for every Chinese student from primary to high school.
-I performed this exercise in front of Google Lens, while Google Translate generated illegible text blocks in response to my body movements.
+In the video, the text displayed on the wall traces an excerpt from the first book the artist Yujie Zhou read about the 1989 protest in Beijing, China.
+Any information about this major historical event has always been and continues to be banned in the artist’s nation.
+They only learned about this event when they attended university abroad.

+The body movement performed is the daily mandatory gymnastic exercise every Chinese student from primary to high school must participate in among their school.

+Yujie Zhou performs this exercise in front of Google Lens, while Google Translate generated illegible text blocks in response to the body movements, continuing a motif of glitches, fragmented information, and the resistance to systemic censorship.